How to create a delightful seaside garden

 Plant into the gravel, stone or shingle…

-Your gravel or shingle will be laid on a membrane, but you can cut through it to plant.
+If you do lay gravel or shingle on membrane, you can cut through it to plant.
 Plants on a beach grow directly out of the sand or shingle, so scattering plants through the garden rather than having ‘beds’ will create a seaside garden feel.

 Raised beds, edged with weathered wood, are very ‘seaside garden.’
 If you’re directly on the beach, it’s the only practical way to grow vegetables or flowers.